posi2/web-scrapping/README.md

 ### Customer Review:

-Scrap the customer review of product from flipkart.
+Seaarch the product in the flipkart get the customer review of product in the text file.

 ![alt text](customer_review.png)